 Perhaps the oldest mnemonic device is the method of loci or “memory palace” technique espoused by the Greeks and Romans.
 This involves creating a kind of mental geography — say a walk from your front door out to the street — and using strong imagery to link certain words to key points along your “mental walk.”
 Again, bizarre and distinctive imagery works best.

-His rule of thumb is to study until you know the material — and then keep studying, for about another 20% of the time you’ve already spent.
-In other words, because we overestimate our knowledge, we should overlearn by about 20%.
+His rule of thumb is to study until you know the material, and then keep studying, for about another 20 percent of the time you’ve already spent.
+In other words, because we overestimate our knowledge, we should overlearn by about 20 percent.